What You Need to Know About the Flu Season in Singapore – Especially During a COVID-19 Surge

 Tamiflu and Symptomatic Medications: For patients requiring treatment.

-Flu Vaccinations: We offer flu vaccines for those who need them.
-As a CHAS-accredited clinic, we now provide government-subsidized flu vaccinations for eligible patients.
+Flu and COVID-19 Vaccinations: We offer flu and COVID-19 vaccines for those who need them.

+How often should I get the flu vaccine in Singapore?
 We recommend getting the flu vaccine annually to stay protected against new strains.

+What should I do if I suspect I have the flu?
 If you have flu symptoms, visit a clinic for a rapid influenza test and follow the doctor’s advice on treatment.

+Are flu vaccinations subsidised in Singapore?
 Yes, subsidies are available for Singaporeans under the National Immunisation Schedules.

+When should children in Singapore get their flu vaccine?
 Children aged 6 months and older are recommended to receive the flu vaccine annually.
 For children under 9 years receiving the flu vaccine for the first time, two doses spaced 4 weeks apart may be required.

+Can I get the flu even after being vaccinated?
 Yes, it’s possible to get the flu even after vaccination, but the symptoms are often less severe, and the risk of complications is significantly reduced.
 The flu vaccine also protects against the most common strains circulating each year.

+Are flu vaccinations safe during pregnancy?
 Yes, flu vaccines are safe and recommended during all trimesters of pregnancy.
 They protect both the pregnant individual and the baby from influenza complications.

+Can children use CDA funds for flu vaccinations?
 Yes, children in Singapore can use their Child Development Account (CDA) or Baby Bonus cash gift to cover the costs of flu vaccinations at CHAS-accredited clinics like Oaklife Family Clinic.

+Can the flu trigger asthma symptoms in children?
 Yes, the flu can exacerbate asthma symptoms in children.
 Early vaccination and proper asthma management can help minimise the risk of severe respiratory complications.

+Is the flu vaccine mandatory in Singapore?
 No, flu vaccination is not mandatory in Singapore but is highly recommended for high-risk groups, including young children, elderly adults, and individuals with chronic conditions.

 Written by Dr Lim Chong Soon Daniel